UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Introduction

 For sequence-level retrieval, we define an anchor frame and multiple support frames, and construct a multi-frame feature aggregation method.
 We use SALAD in order to aggregate both 2D and 3D patch tokens across frames.
 For 3D register tokens as well as 2D CLS and register tokens, we design an aggregation that combines GeM pooling with an MLP-based projector.
 The token projector aligns the feature dimensions across different modalities and frames, enabling our network to process input sequences of arbitrary length.
 This design allows the model to generalize effectively to sequences with varying lengths during inference.

-By incorporating 2D and 3D tokens, our system achieves universal place recognition capabilities across complex environments.
+By incorporating 2D and 3D tokens, UniPR-3D achieves universal VPR capabilities across complex environments.
 Overall, our contributions are as follows: \begin{itemize} \item We develop the first 3D token-based VPR method with tailored 2D and 3D feature aggregation methods, enabling universal generalization across diverse environments and supporting both single frame and sequence matching. \item We propose distinct aggregation strategies for different types of tokens.
 Specifically, register tokens are GeM-pooled, as their number is relatively small, while patch tokens are aggregated using optimal transport to capture fine-grained spatial correspondences across frames. \item We introduce a sequence-level retrieval strategy, with an anchor frame and multiple support frames, and construct a multi-frame feature aggregation method, enabling our network to process input sequences of arbitrary length. \end{itemize}

 We evaluate UniPR-3D on a comprehensive and diverse set of public datasets under challenging conditions, including temporal variations, spatial changes, and viewpoint shifts.
-Our experimental results show that our method effectively leverages the information of multiple views and sets a new state of the art in such benchmarks.
+Our results show that our method effectively leverages multi-view information and sets a new state of the art across these benchmarks.